A regular listing of events taking place around the world for American expatriates.

 March - April: American Chamber of Commerce in Hong Kong's 50th anniversary celebrations

-The American Chamber of Commerce in Hong Kong will be celebrating its fiftieth anniversary during the months March and April with a series of events, for which it has been offering sponsorship to the American expat business community.
-Among the activities are an exhibition, ath the Exchange Square Rotunda, March 18-22, with a “50 Years Past/50 Years Future Syposium” scheduled for March 20; an invitation-only cocktail event with Hong Kong government officials, March 22; an “Editorial Featuring Session”, consisting of company stories and CEO interviews; and finally, a Motown-themed 50th anniversary ball, at the recently-opened Hong Kong Ocean Park Marriott Hotel, on April 27th.
-Information on these events may be found on the AmCham Hong Kong's website, at www.amcham.org.hk/events.
+Throughout March, the American Chamber of Commerce in Hong Kong has been celebrating its fiftieth anniversary, with a series of events, which will continue through April.
+Among the activities this month ill be a Motown-themed 50th anniversary ball, at the recently-opened Hong Kong Ocean Park Marriott Hotel, on April 27th.
+Information may be found on the AmCham Hong Kong's website, at www.amcham.org.hk/events.